csdav0/JS_FINAL_PROJECT/README.md

 6. [Presentation Link](#Presentation-Link)

 ## Project Setup
-- npm run install (to download all the packages)
+- npm install (to download all the packages)
 - npm run start (to run the game into your browser)

 ## Project Description